 So if you’re following along from above, you know that I installed the hose bracket backwards.
 By the time I figured this out, I was cold, my hands weren’t working, and I was tired from fighting the screws that were stuck in the stud.
 This little machine packs a bunch of accessories into a small space.
 There’s not really a lot of engineering room left for a backwards hose bracket.
 I fixed the bracket, returned the machine to the wall, and stopped for the day.

 I had cold hands again the day I tested the vacuum.
 I wanted to use the blower, but the muffler was a bit stuck.
 I really think if I had put on a pair of gloves that this would have worked out fine.
 Rather than be practical or fight the muffler, I chose to vacuum some leaves rather than blow them out.

 I started out with the floor attachment.
 It’s more of a car floor attachment than a garage floor attachment.
-The leaves were not interested in getting vacuumed by that size of an accessory.
+I was unable to vacuum leaves this way.
+The opening was too small.
 I pulled the attachment off.
 With just a bare extension wand end, I pulled up the leaves in good time.